 A servant-leader focuses primarily on the growth and well-being of people and the communities to which they belong.
 The servant-leader shares power; puts the needs of others first and helps people develop and perform as highly as possible.
 Don’t be fooled by the term servant and imagine that it’s in any way weak.
 Some of the best, and toughest, leaders are servant-leaders.

 Teach servant-leadership, practise it in every conversation you have and don’t tolerate anything else.

 Large, complex change isn’t predictable and doesn’t flourish within a structured framework.

 When we encounter complex change, our human inclination is to try to control it.
 We are asked to predict the unpredictable and so we create artificial constructs around the change.
 We develop detailed project plans, funding mechanisms, approval gates.
 We feel reassured when we tick off a task on our project plan, showing the transformation is now 56% complete – even though we haven’t delivered any value yet and nobody believes in the change.

 Instead, we need to use the principles of agility, view change as iterative and collaborative.
-Create outcome-oriented teams and incentivise them at team level.
+Create outcome-oriented teams and incentivise them at a team level.
 Test and learn through pilots before we scale.
 Engage your people.
 They need to believe in the vision and the journey, they need to feel that they have a valuable contribution to make.
 Look way beyond your standard governance framework to see the best way to support fast and effective change.

-Faux transformation hinders an organisation’s ability to thrive.
+Faux transformation hinders an organisation’s ability to thrive

 Unless you are Amazon moving from books to AWS and genuinely transforming your business, stop creating transformation programmes and instead nurture a culture of continuous improvement.